MarcusGoldschmidt/scada-gobr/README.md

 * Open telemetry
 * Internationalization
 * Prometheus metrics
-* Load data sources runtime across a cluster of scada-gobr with consensus and then create a k8s operator
+* Load data sources runtime across a cluster of s-gobr with consensus and then create a k8s operator
 * Control with script

 ## Building the application